TheGasp/Emotion-Analysis-via-Deep-Learning-on-Facial-Videos/README.md

 3. **Crop and save** face images.
 4. **Organize** images by actor and video ID for training.

+Dataset preparation is made in this file `Dataset_preparation.py`

 ## 🧪 Model Architectures